Died aged c. 80

 H. G. Wells 1866-1946 writer lived and died here

-13 Hanover Terrace, London, United Kingdom where he lived and died (1946)
+13 Hanover Terrace, London, United Kingdom where they lived and died (1946)

 The writer H. G. Wells 1866-1946 lodged here when a teacher at Midhurst Grammar School 1883-4

-North Street, Midhurst, United Kingdom where he lodged
+North Street, Midhurst, United Kingdom where they lodged

 H. G. Wells author 1866-1946 lived and worked here 1930-1936

-Chiltern Court, Baker Street, London, United Kingdom where he lived and worked
+Chiltern Court, Baker Street, London, United Kingdom where they lived and worked

 H. G. Wells writer stayed in this house during the year 1888.

-18 Victoria Street, Basford, Stoke-on-Trent, United Kingdom where he stayed
+18 Victoria Street, Basford, Stoke-on-Trent, United Kingdom where they stayed

 The site of the birthplace of H. G. Wells, born 21 September 1866